How to 'Mimic the Womb'

 Alright, operation ‘Womb Room’, let’s do this!
 Here’s how:

 1. Control the temperature.
 An ideal sleeping environment for a baby is between 68-71 degrees.
+This will vary greatly though based on where you live!
 Babies can be very sensitive to temperature and will vocalize their displeasure when too hot or cold.
+As a rule of thumb, most humans like to be snuggled in a cool environment.

-2. Use white noise to soothe.
+2. Use white noise.
 There are many portable gadgets out there that have great white noise options, from a heartbeat to rain sounds, or a fan.
 Any of these work!
 This is why the ‘shhhhh’ soothing method into the baby’s ear can be so effective.
 Baby's hearing in-utero was muffled and mom's heartbeat and blood vessels whirred around her without fail.

 4. Get Movin’.
 Ever notice that you didn’t feel your baby bump’s movements while you’re active?
 Movement is one of the earliest forms of soothing that babies know in utero.
 When babies are rocked, bounced, or in a moving apparatus, they are often lulled into a calm state or to sleep.
 As your newborn gets older, you can still rely on movement to get to that ‘drowsy but awake’ state to help baby with independent sleep!

-5. Darken the bedtime environment.
+5. Blackout the environment.
 For newborns, this should be reserved for bedtime, not naps.
+If you can see your hand in front of your face, the room is not dark enough.
 Contrary to some opinions, babies are not born afraid of the dark!

 Is there anything else you would add to this list?
 Comment below.